kangja/Forbes-100/README.md

 ## Project Description

-"World's 100 Billionaires" begins with a About page that displays a description of the website.
+"World's 100 Billionaires" begins with an about page that displays a description of the website.
 On the top of the page, it contains links to "About" and "Billionaires List" pages.
-If users visit or click "Billionaires List" page, they will see a list of 100 world's billionaires' with their pictures, names, net worth, rank and main sources of wealth in a descending order of rank (by their net worth).
+If users visit or click "Billionaires List" page, they will see a list of 100 world's billionaires' with their pictures, names, net worth, rank, and main sources of wealth in a descending order of rank (by their net worth).

-When users click on one of the billionaires on the list, they are directed to that individual person view that display additional information; they include current residence(city, state), number of shares owned, share price, and some interesting facts.
+When users click on one of the billionaires on the list, they are directed to that individual person view page that displays additional information; the page include current residence(city, state), number of shares owned, share price, and some interesting facts.

 ## API and Data Sample